 This article shows a rough estimate of the impacts of your credit score on your interest rate.
 Things may vary depending on your individual circumstances, geographic location, and the Mortgage Lender that you choose.
 However, the idea was to give you an overview of the importance of your credit score, what factors contribute to a good credit score, and how you can improve it.

 If you have any Mortgage-related question, feel free to contact our Loan Officer now.
 The Mortgage Experts, at Affiliated Mortgage, will make sure to guide you properly so that you can get a mortgage deal that best fits your budget.
+We are the most trusted home loan providers in Rapid City, rated as the top mortgage company in Fargo, and the best mortgage lender in Billings.

 © 2020 Affiliated Mortgage, LLC.
 NMLS #14211: AZ NMLS#0947858.
 All Rights Reserved.
 Affiliated Mortgage, LLC is a Division of Lend Smart Mortgage NMLS #4474